 Union: 00 - Non Union, Exempt or Temporary

-Masters degree or higher in bioinformatics, computer science, genomics, or a related field, with at least 5 years hands-on experience with bioinformatics methods
+· A Master's degree or higher in Biology, Bioinformatics, Computer Science or a related scientiﬁc ﬁeld, and at least 5 years bioinformatics experience.

-Expertise in programming languages commonly used in bioinformatics (such as Python or R)
+· Experience with programming languages commonly used in bioinformatics such as Python or R, and experience with Linux shell scripting.

-Fluency with Linux shell scripting and high performance computing
+· Fluency with Linux shell scripting and high performance computing, including workflow management tools and best practices in reproducible science.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.